From Posterior Sampling to Meaningful Diversity in Image Restoration: Experiments

 \section{Experiments}

 We now evaluate the effectiveness of our guidance approach in enhancing meaningful diversity.
-We focus on four diffusion-based restoration methods that attempt to draw samples from the posterior: RePaint~\citep{lugmayr2022repaint}, DDRM~\citep{kawar2022denoising}, DDNM \citep{wang2022zero}, and DPS~\citep{chung2023diffusion}\footnote{We also experimented with the methods of \citep{Choi_2021_ICCV, wei2022e2style} for noiseless super-resolution, but found their consistency to be poor ($\text{LR-PSNR}<45\text{dB}$) and thus discarded them (see App.~\ref{A:sec:experimentalDetails}).}.
+We focus on four diffusion-based restoration methods that attempt to draw samples from the posterior: RePaint~\citep{lugmayr2022repaint}, DDRM~\citep{kawar2022denoising}, DDNM~ \citep{wang2022zero}, and DPS~\citep{chung2023diffusion}.
 For each of them, we compare the restorations generated by the vanilla method to those obtained with our guidance, using the same noise samples for a fair comparison.
-We experiment with inpainting and super-resolution as our restoration tasks, using the same datasets, images, and masks (where applicable) as in Sec.~\ref{sec:BaselinesExperiments}.
+We experiment with inpainting and super-resolution as our restoration tasks, using the same datasets, images, and masks (where applicable) as in Sec.~\ref{sec:BaselinesExperiments} (for results on image colorization see App.~\ref{A:sec:colorization}).
 In addition to the task of noisy $16\times$ super-resolution on CelebAMask-HQ, we add noisy $4\times$ super-resolution on PartImagenet, as well as noiseless super-resolution on both datasets.
+We also experimented with the methods of \citep{Choi_2021_ICCV, wei2022e2style} for noiseless super-resolution, but found their consistency to be poor ($\text{LR-PSNR}<45\text{dB}$) and thus discarded them (see App.~\ref{A:sec:experimentalDetails}).
 In all our experiments, we use $N=5$ representatives to compose the set $\mathcal{X}$.
 We conduct quantitative comparisons, as well as user studies.
-Qualitative results are shown in Fig.~\ref{fig:qual_results_baselines} and in App.~\ref{A:sec:more_res}.
+Qualitative results are shown in Fig.~\ref{fig:qualitativeGuidance} and in App.~\ref{A:sec:more_res}.